nextlayergmbh/certbot-dns-nextlayer/README.md

 ### Zone detection method

-We've added the configuration parameter `--dns-nextlayer-resolve-method` to select the way our certbot plugin determines the correct zone to add the record to.
+We've added the configuration parameter `--dns-nextlayer-method` to select the way our certbot plugin determines the correct zone to add the record to.
 Currently there are 3 options you can choose from.

 #### `intelligent`